 10 Summer Medical Programs + Pre-Med Summer Programs for High School Students in Arizona

-If you are a high school student in Arizona interested in exploring medicine beyond the classroom, consider joining a summer medical program, or a pre-med summer program for high school students in Arizona!
+If you are a high school student in Arizona interested in exploring medicine beyond the classroom, consider joining a summer medical program or a pre-med summer program!

 Location: Remote — you can participate in this program from anywhere in the world!

-Cost: $5000, financial scholarships and tuition waivers are available.
+Cost: $5,000, scholarships and tuition waivers are available.

-Application Deadline: The deadline for the summer program was February 1
+Application Deadline: The deadline for the summer program is February 1

 Program Dates: 6 weeks, mid-June to July

-Eligibility: Must be U.S. citizens and one-year Arizona residents who have completed junior year in high school, have a strong interest in healthcare, and have a GPA higher than 3.0.
-The program encourages students from underrepresented and ethnic minority backgrounds to apply!
+Eligibility: Must be U.S. citizens and one-year Arizona residents who have completed junior year in high school and have a GPA higher than 3.0.

-This six-week academic medical enrichment program is meant to improve both information and access to healthcare careers for high school students.
-In combination with tours of healthcare facilities and labs, and lectures on health careers, students are also expected to take intro-level college courses in English, Math, and Chemistry that yield transferable credits.
-Participants will reside in Arizona University’s Residential Hall for the entirety of the program.
+This six-week academic medical enrichment program is meant to improve high school students' access to healthcare careers.
+In addition to tours of healthcare facilities and labs and lectures on health careers, you will be expected to take intro-level college courses in English, Math, and Chemistry that yield transferable credits.
+You will reside in Arizona University’s Residential Hall for the entirety of the program.

 Veritas AI is an AI program for ambitious high school students, founded and run by Harvard graduate students.
 In the AI + Medicine program, students learn how AI is used in the healthcare and medical industry.
 You will get a chance to work on real-world projects using AI & ML models to diagnose diseases, sharpen medical scans, and explain their outcomes to aid doctors and patients.
 Here is the program brochure and the application form.